DarielPereira/skills-introduction-to-github/README.md

-rewriting the Readme file again
+rewriting the Readme file again, trying again in VS